The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: Virasoro-Shapiro amplitude in AdS S

 \section{Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$}

 We split the correlators of single particle operators\footnote{These single-particle half-BPS operators ${\cal O}_p$ are those identified in \cite{Aprile:2018efk} and studied in \cite{Aprile:2020uxk}.
-For $\alpha'$ corrections at tree level the difference with single-trace half-BPS operators is not important.} $\langle \cO_{p_1} \cO_{p_2} \cO_{p_3} \cO_{p_4}\rangle$ into free and dynamical part \cite{Eden:2000bk}.
-Then we define the amplitude of the correlator in position space by stripping off a {\tt kinematic} factor from the dynamical contribution.
+For $\alpha'$ corrections at tree level the difference with single-trace half-BPS operators is not important.} $\langle \cO_{p_1} \cO_{p_2} \cO_{p_3} \cO_{p_4}\rangle$ into free and dynamical part, according to the partial non renormalisation theorem of \cite{Eden:2000bk}.
+Then we define the amplitude of the correlator, in position space, by stripping off a {\tt kinematic} factor from the dynamical contribution.
 The Mellin transform of this amplitude is performed by using the $AdS_5\times S^5$ kernel of $\Gamma$ functions denoted by $\Gamma_{\otimes}$.
-More details are reviewed in appendix \ref{CONVENTIONS}.
-Our conventions have the advantage of making manifest analyticity of the Mellin amplitude, which will be the focus of this section.
+Details are reviewed in appendix \ref{CONVENTIONS}.
+Analyticity of the Mellin amplitude will be manifest in our conventions.
+The Virasoro-Shapiro amplitude in Mellin space will be the focus of this section.